arrow

 Affiliate marketing.
 Your app could be used to entice app users to download or buy other apps or products.

 In-app purchases.
 Even if users don’t have to purchase your app, you can still sell things inside the app to generate revenue.
-This is one of the most common app earning strategies for brands that actually have products to sell, but it isn’t limited to that sphere.
+This is one of the most common fintech app monetization strategies for brands that actually have products to sell, but it isn’t limited to that sphere.

 Data monetization.
 Never before has first-party data been more valuable.
 You may use this data to learn more about your app’s demographics and how they use it.
 As a consequence, marketers are keen to get this sort of information.
 Publishers with a large and engaged user base are more likely to succeed with data monetization than those without.
 Without a significant number of users, the data you do have is worthless.